 How to write key results

-To measure your progress towards your objective, you need to set quantitative key results.
-When defining key results, state these definitively using a metric.
+To measure progress towards your objective, you need to set quantitative key results.
+When writing OKRs' key results, state these definitively using a metric.
 Defining key results using metrics with numbers makes it easy to communicate progress toward accomplishing your objective in a meaningful way.

 Again, we don't recommend more than three to five key results be stated per objective, but the exact quantity depends on your business.
 The good news is that it’s easy to change your statements later, and it takes practice to get a rhythm for defining your objectives and key results.